-Amount and percentage of former tenant rent arrears written off at the year end - 41.2% (£23,488)
+Amount and percentage of former tenant rent arrears written off at the year end - 29.5% (£14,430) What does this mean?

 This is money owed to us that, in banking terms, we have written off, after all possible avenues for debt recovery have been exhausted.
+Why is it important?

 It is imperative that we have strict debt management procedures that are followed so that money owed to us will be repaid.
 This is essential to keep the rent we charge as low as possible.
 Even when debt is written off, arrears continue to be pursued if possible.
+How can we improve?